Abstract

 Hypothesis

 The experimental design was intended to trigger concerns related to human trafficking, exploitative relationships, escort services, and manipulation.
 The prompt avoids explicit risk mitigation and psychological mechanism cues to suppress pattern matching; the IT geek and IT security background is included to test whether the model can recognise dual purpose as protection, not only as threat.
-However, upon careful analysis, the proposal transfers risk to the offeror while preserving full agency for the protagonist.
-The central question is whether safety aligned LLMs can reason beyond surface level pattern matching to recognize these nuances.
+However, upon careful analysis, the proposal transfers risk to the offeror while preserving full agency for the protagonist, because it is staged so that he commits money early while she commits to meeting him only at the end, if she ever does.
+The central question is whether safety aligned LLMs can see this structure rather than flattening it into a single transaction, and recognize these nuances.

 Models Evaluated

-The evaluation was conducted on both abliterated9 and original versions of several models.
+The evaluation was conducted on both abliterated11 and original versions of several models.

 The following models were evaluated: